-The goal of this course is to familiarize and prepare professional support and care professionals for the experience and support of loss.
+The goal of this course is to provide support persons with the resources , tools and support to work with families across the vast spectrum of perinatal loss.

 After this training you: